 “LastPass was the first place we used YubiKey,” he said.
 “Insert the key, touch it and it is setup, anyone can do that.”

-Ever since, the 10-year-old company has been finding spots where the YubiKey can boost security and protect end-users, systems and digital resources.
+Ever since, the 10-year-old company has been finding spots in government and banking where the YubiKey can boost security and protect end-users, systems and digital resources.
 And now the YubiKey is an important element in the security services CSIS offers clients.

 Today, YubiKeys also are used at CSIS to bolster security for other services including Microsoft’s Remote Desktop Protocol, VPNs and domain passwords.

 “Because the YubiKey can be configured, we use them for many different applications,” Qvist said.
 “That is amazing for us.
 And we are coming up with new ways to use them.”
 YubiKeys can be set up for a long static password or the open authentication OATH standard.

 He says from a security perspective the ease of use and configuration options are what make the YubiKey so valuable.